capezzbr/CCLabelTTFExtended/README.md

 ==================

-Extension of the CCLabelTTF class for Cocos2d-iPhone 2.x I made this extended label because I need an autosizing functionality.
-Also added a cool shadow effect
+Extension of the CCLabelTTF class for Cocos2d-iPhone 2.x The CCLabelTTFExtended supports:
+- Font autosizing functionality (with fixed label size).
+- Cool shadow effect

 How to use it
 ---------